undeadinu/skpm-gui/README.md

 - Managing metadata (commands, menu)
 - Managing dependencies (adding, updating, searching)

-Guppy is made for beginners - folks who are just starting out with plugin development.
+Skpm is made for beginners - folks who are just starting out with plugin development.
 We hope that it's powerful enough for advanced users as well, but we'll always prioritize the new-developer experience.
 We'll never charge money for Skpm, it'll always be free-to-use.

 > **NOTE**: This is _super early pre-release alpha_.
 Truthfully it's probably not ready for beginner usage yet (there may be some frustrating bugs).
 The goal is to build a community of folks to work on this and create something truly useful and wonderful for beginners.